Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Zeroth-Order Block Gradient Descent Ascent

 \subsection{Algorithm Design}

 We propose the \textit{zeroth-order block gradient descent ascent} (ZOB-GDA) algorithm as presented in Algorithm \ref{algorithm:ZOB-GDA} for solving (\ref{eq:general_minmax}).
 Our algorithm follows the main steps of standard GDA, which perform the gradient descent in $x$ and gradient ascent in $y$.
 However, ZOB-GDA differs from the conventional zeroth-order GDA method introduced in \cite{liu2020min}, which employs the RGE in (\ref{eq:2_point_estimator}).
 Instead of estimating a full gradient, ZOB-GDA randomly selects a block of dimensions to estimate the partial gradients and performs block descent ascent at each step.
-Specifically, for the $k$th iterate $(x_k,y_k)$, we randomly sample a block of dimensions, denoted by a set $\mathcal{I}_k\subseteq [d_x]$ with $|\mathcal{I}_k|=b$ ($b$ is an integer ranging from 1 to $d_x$).
-Then, we apply BCGE to estimate the block gradient of $f(x_k,y_k)$:
+Specifically, for the $k$th iterate $(x_k,y_k)$, we uniformly sample a block of dimensions, denoted by a set $\mathcal{I}_k\subseteq [d_x]$ with $|\mathcal{I}_k|=b$ ($b$ is the block size ranging from 1 to $d_x$).
+Then, we estimate the BCGE of $f(x_k,y_k)$ by: